gmeben/quasar/docs/src/pages/vue-components/menu/menu.md

   - /vue-components/popup-proxy
 ---

 The QMenu component is a convenient way to show menus.
-Goes very well with [QList](/vue-components/list-and-list-items) as dropdown content, but it's by no means limited to it.

 <DocApi file="QMenu" />